gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The two women were gone.
 So was my weeping stupid satchel.

 It took a moment for that to register.
 My satchel was gone.
 The book Kerrem had loaned me the month before was in it.
-So was my rat catching gear---my traps, my poisons, the guaranteed odorless cotton thread my mother had given me for my birthday, everything.
+So was my rat catching gear—my traps, my poisons, the guaranteed odorless cotton thread my mother had given me for my birthday, everything.
 I struggled to my feet and looked down the alley.
 It wasn't there.
-Of course it wasn't---it had been right there, where I'd dropped it, right next to where the two women had been standing.
+Of course it wasn't—it had been right there, where I'd dropped it, right next to where the two women had been standing.

 I covered my bloody face with my hand and poked my head out of the alley.